 First and Sophomore Years

-Chinese or Japanese language courses to or beyond the intermediate level
+Chinese or Japanese language courses through 202

-Introduction to East Asian Studies or HIST 120 and at least two 200-level courses in the humanities and/or social sciences
+At least two 200-level courses in the humanities and/or social sciences

 Study abroad for one or two semesters in Japan or China

-Additional 200-level electives and requirements if on campus
+Additional 200-level electives and requirements

 300-level course during the fall semester (if not already taken)

-More 200-level courses in line with plans for completing the major requirements
+Complete 200-level courses in line with plans for completing the major requirements

 Honors within the major is determined by the quality of the senior thesis, which must display outstanding writing and analytical skills, and mastery of the research subject and its context.
 In addition to the written thesis, honors in East Asian Studies takes into account GPA within the major, overall GPA, the oral presentation of the thesis project, and the fielding of questions, but is neither precluded nor guaranteed by them.
 On the basis of a composite of these factors, the East Asian Studies faculty may decide to award honors to deserving students.
 Students interested in honors are encouraged to talk to their advisors no later than fall pause of their senior year for guidance to help them craft a thesis project able to meet the standards.
-Students who receive honors will be notified via email on the Thursday before graduation.
+Students who receive honors will be notified before the Thursday preceding graduation.

 Related activities: East Asian Studies offers films and lectures that are coordinated with the core courses, but which are open to the entire community, often in cooperation with the participating departments.